 Virtual Reality (VR) has become quite the hype the past few years.
 This is due to popular hardware such as the Oculus Rift and HTC Vive.
 Because of this we are seeing more and more productions using this technology.
 Apart from applications in gaming we are also realising the potential for simulation and training with serious games.
 As a result, VR allows us to experience and interact with realistic and fictional worlds while in a safe environment.

-Because of the potential to measure and review the exact performance of the user, it holds so much potential for a wide variety of professional applications.
-Whether you are visualizing your latest product, imagining the end-result of your construction project, or envisioning your new work environment, our experts can help you achieve the ultimate VR presentation.
+Because of the potential to measure and review the exact performance of the user, it holds a high amount of potential for a wide variety of professional applications.
+Whether you are visualising your latest product, imagining the end-result of your construction project, or envisioning your new work environment, our experts can help you achieve the ultimate VR presentation.

 Want to know more about VR?

-The definition of VR comes from the combination of the words “virtual” and “Reality”.
+The definition of VR comes from the combination of the words “Virtual” and “Reality”.
 Virtual refers to ‘computer generated’ and Reality is used to describe what we experience around us.
 As a result of combining these two words you get a computer generated reality that can be experienced in full immersion.
 This virtual reality can often feel very lifelike for users.
-We use VR to escape into an alternate reality that is different from the world around us.
-The virtual world provides the feeling of being present in the physical world that is being displayed.
+We use VR to escape into an alternate reality which is different from the world around us.
+The virtual world provides the feeling of being present in the physical world being displayed right before you.

 How does VR work?

 VR uses computing devices such as pc and mobile devices to simulate an alternate reality.
 A VR device consists of several high-quality displays that are close to the eyes.
 There are also two adjustable lenses within the device.
 The combination of these two allow for high quality and crystal clear images.